edelstone/my-website/README.md

 ## Primary design considerations

-* Responsive and content-driven
+* Responsive and future-thinking
-* Unique, fun, and professional
+* Unique, fun, professional
 * Semantic markup and stylesheets, with minimal scripting
-* Simple, organized, and logical
+* Universal and accessible design
-* Self-sufficient and personal
+* Interesting and honest content
 * Animated feel with thoughtful colors, textures, and type

 ## How it's built